Table Of Contents

-As a candidate looking for solid FP&A questions and answers, this guide will increase your understanding of the types of questions you’re likely to be asked, the reasoning behind the questions, and how to position yourself as a competent FP&A expert.
+As a candidate looking for solid FP&A questions and answers, this guide will increase your understanding of the questions you’re likely to be asked, the reasoning behind the questions, and how to position yourself as a competent FP&A expert.

 Introductory FP&A Interview Questions

-This type of question helps candidates and interviewers break the ice, and ease them into the interaction.
+This type of question helps candidates and interviewers break the ice and ease them into the interaction.
 Begin by asking the candidate why they chose financial planning and analysis as a career, and then move on to these more revealing inquiries.

 1. In your experience, what makes an exemplary FP&A professional for a company like ours?